Costs keep going up and up, but there are still things you can do to protect your wallet. Here are 10 ways to save money on your healthcare.

 - In-Network Provider List

-- Preventative Services (maybe on a form called a fee schedule which lists covered services with more details).
+- Preventative Services (maybe on a form called a fee schedule, which lists covered services with more details).

-Specialty services, urgent cares, and outpatient facilities charge higher fees for services that may be available at your primary provider’s office.
+Specialty services, some urgent cares, and outpatient facilities charge higher fees for services that may be available at your primary provider’s office.

 Typically, this can be at least a 10–33% additional savings!